loraklein/Capstone/README.md

 ## License

 This project was created as part of an Advanced Web Development capstone.

-Underlined text throughout represent extra features added beyond original project proposal or new technologies not previously used or experimented with before this capstone.
+**[EXTRA]** features represent additions beyond the original project proposal.
+**[NEW]** technologies indicate tools or platforms not previously used or experimented with before this capstone.